Bernard-A/IoTRoam-Tutorial/Network-Application-Server-Setup.md

 ## Verify Communication from RGW->NS->AS Setup

-The objective in this section is to verify the communication between the NS (2) and the AS (3) as shown in the figure:
+The objective in this section is to verify the communication between the RGW->NS (2) and the NS->AS (3) shown in the figure:

 <p align="center">
   <img width="760" height="400" src="https://github.com/sandoche2k/IoTRoam-Tutorial/blob/master/Images/Fig14.png?raw=true">